 - identifying pathways to reduce greenhouse gas emissions, and

 - enhancing understanding of sustainable growth.

-By invitation, I am currently advising the Asia-Pacific SDG Partnership on "Transformation towards sustainable and resilient societies" (which is taking the SDGs and the New Urban Agenda to the next level).
-Plans include contributions to the formulation of new policies, forthcoming high-level guidance for decision makers, key reports and an international conference in 2018.
+By invitation, I am advising the Asia-Pacific SDG Partnership on "Transformation towards sustainable and resilient societies" (which is taking the SDGs and the New Urban Agenda to the next level), including contributions to the formulation of new policies, forthcoming high-level guidance for decision makers and key reports.

-Having been Founding Director of three successful research centres, and I lead large multi-disciplinary research projects and teams for which I provide mentoring, coaching support and team building.
+Having been Founding Director of 3 successful research centres, and I lead large multi-disciplinary research teams and projects, for which I provide mentoring, coaching support and team building.

 New: MOOC 'Urban Lecture' my 15-mins podcast for UN-Habitat, see: www.unhabitat.org/tag/global-urban-lectures/

 PhD External Examiner:

 - Monash University

 Over the last 25 years, I have initiated and led numerous advanced and research-driven design studios in Master programmes at leading universities worldwide.
 I have more than 25 years of experience in Design Education internationally and I was named Full Professor of Architecture in December 2002.
 My academic career started in 1991 in London while I was working in the office of James Stirling, and subsequently in Tokyo with Arata Isozaki.
 My academic appointments since then include senior positions at universities in the UK, Australia, Germany, Asia and the US.